Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 # Using Floating-Point in the AI Engine

-***Version: Vitis 2022.2***
+***Version: Vitis 2023.1***

 ## Introduction

 The purpose of this set of examples is to understand floating-point vector computations within the AI Engine.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2022.2) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial make sure you have installed the Vitis 2023.1 software.
+The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
+In addition, do ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2022-2.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2022-2.html)
+The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.

-Before starting this tutorial run the following steps.
+Before starting this tutorial run the following steps:

+1. Goto the directory where you have unzipped the Versal Common Image package
-1. Set up your platform by running the `xilinx-versal-common-v2022.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
-This script sets up the `SYSROOT` and `CXX` variables.
-If the script is not present, you _must_ run `xilinx-versal-common-v2022.2/sdk.sh`.
+2. In a Bash shell run the `/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
+This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
+If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh`.
-2. Set up your ROOTFS to point to the `xilinx-versal-common-v2022.2/rootfs.ext4`.
-3. Set up your IMAGE to point to `xilinx-versal-common-v2022.2/Image`.
+3. Set up your `ROOTFS`, and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.1` directory.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable to`$XILINX_VITIS/lin64/Vitis/2023.1/base_platforms/xilinx_vck190_base_dfx_202210_1/xilinx_vck190_base_dfx_202220_1.xpfm`
+This tutorial targets VCK190 production board for 2023.1 version.